IBM/BlockchainNetwork-CompositeJourney/README.md

 To integrate with the deployed business network (creating assets/participants and submitting transactions) we can either use the Composer Node SDK or we can generate a REST API.
 To create the REST API we need to launch the `composer-rest-server` and tell it how to connect to our deployed business network.
-Now launch the server by changing directory to the product-auction folder and type:
+Now launch the server by changing directory to the project working directory and type:
 ```bash
 cd ..
 composer-rest-server